msadowski/awesome-weekly-robotics/README.md

  * [AI Incident Database](https://incidentdatabase.ai/summaries/incidents) - a well documented database of AI incidents.

 ## Documentaries
  * [Pulling Power from the Sky: The Story of Makani](https://youtu.be/qd_hEja6bzE) - A documentary on Makani, a company that was producing energy from wind using kites.
+ * [How to Start a Robot Revolution](https://www.redhat.com/en/open-source-stories/robots/breaking-the-wheel) - a Red Hat documentary on ROS.

 ## Awesome Robotics Lists
  * [kiloreux](https://github.com/kiloreux/awesome-robotics)